The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Related Work

-In Bitcoin, transaction sequencing within a block did not play a major role.
-The main focus of Bitcoin was initially to maintain a consistent total order among blocks of transactions and to ensure that, without controlling the majority of the network's hash rate, it would eventually become impossible to undo previous blocks.
-The order of transactions within a block was then fully determined by the miner that created it.
-As Bitcoin transactions could only be of two types, Bitcoin transfers between multiple parties and block rewards~\cite{nakamoto2008bitcoin}, the ordering of transactions within the block made no difference.
-Bitcoin uses the Unspent Transaction Output (UTXO) model, in which each transaction consumes previously created outputs and produces new ones.
-In this model, since each transaction defines its inputs and outputs independently, the order of transactions within the block does not play a role, only their inclusion.
-In practice, Bitcoin transactions are included and ordered according to ancestor-feerate sorting, accounting for dependent transactions through Child-Pays-for-Parent (CPFP)~\cite{messias2021selfish}.
+\textbf{Sequencing in production blockchains.} In Bitcoin, transaction sequencing within a block was historically of limited importance.
+The main design goal was to maintain a consistent total order of blocks and ensure immutability unless an adversary controls a majority of hash power.
+Within a block, ordering was fully determined by the miner.
+Because Bitcoin uses a UTXO model, each transaction independently defines its inputs and outputs, making intra-block order irrelevant for validity.
+Only inclusion matters.
+In practice, transactions are ordered using ancestor fee rate policies, with dependency handling via Child-Pays-for-Parent (CPFP)~\cite{messias2021selfish}.